Vanilla Feedforward Neural Networks as a Discretization of Dynamical Systems: Notations and main results

 \textbf{Step 2.
-Solve the neural ODE by a proper splitting method.} Note that our aim now is that use leaky-ReLU FNN to approximate the flow map of the neural ODE,
+Solve the neural ODE by a proper splitting method.} Note that our aim is now to use a leaky-ReLU FNN to approximate the flow map of the neural ODE:

-A proper numerical scheme is desired to discretize the neural ODE (\ref{eq:ODE_neural}), which should benefit the construction in the next step.
-Unlike the ResNet which corresponds to the forward Euler scheme, here we use the splitting method.
-Splitting the matrix $A$ in (\ref{eq:specified_v}) as $A(t) = \sum_{i=1}^N \sum_{j=1}^d a_{ij}(t) E_{ij},$ where $a_{ij}$ is the $(i,j)$ element of $A$, $E_{ij}$ is a matrix having the same size of $A$ and has 1 as its only nonzero element at $(i,j)$, then the field $\tilde v$ can be split as a summation of $Nd$ functions,
+A proper numerical scheme is desired to discretize the neural ODE (\ref{eq:ODE_neural}), which should benefit the construction in the next step. {\changes Unlike the ResNet, which corresponds to the forward Euler scheme solving the neural ODE (\ref{eq:ODE_neural}), we employ the splitting method before using the forward Euler scheme. } Matrix $A$ in (\ref{eq:specified_v}) is split into $A(t) = \sum_{i=1}^N \sum_{j=1}^d a_{ij}(t) E_{ij},$ where $a_{ij}$ is the $(i,j)$ element of $A$ and $E_{ij}$ is a matrix that is the same size as $A$ and has 1 as its only nonzero element at $(i,j)$.
+Then, the field $\tilde v$ can be split as a summation of $Nd$ functions,

 where $\vec{e}_j$ is the $j$-th axis unit vector and